aliahmad8701/Log4j-Assignment_homework/README.md

 # Implementation Notes:

-- Iterations are limited to 10 with a delay of 3 seconds
+- Iterations are limited to the command line Input.
+- Iteration delay is 3 seconds.
 - 4 Logs files from the first run are added.
 	- Rhyme, Gibberish, Marker-notfound and Curfew-time.